COSMO-ORG/fieldextra-wiki/Planning.md

 ###### Priority medium

+     + [jmb,Tanja]
+       Review and consolidate all ASCII output format
+       > consider GeoTIFF (fortran library available by Davide Cesari)
+       > declare out_type_undefcode as string, to allow 'NaN', '' or other literal string to flag undefined values
      + [1d] Check that all meta-information of a multi-levels field are consistent (e.g. units, origin ...); otherwise, vertical operators may lead to unpredictable meta-information values